YINI-lang/YINI-spec/YINI-Specification.md

 ```
 **Note:** This colon-based list syntax is only valid for lists.
 It must not be used for single values or key-value assignments.
-The trailing comma is ignored in lists ONLY in lenient-mode.
+The trailing comma is ignored in lists (and objects) ONLY in lenient-mode.

 ⚠️ **Common Pitfall**
 ```yini